quasilyte/go-ruleguard/README.md

 $
 ```

-This is because `go mod tidy` behaves as if all the build constaints are in effect, _with the exception of `ignore`_.
+This is because `go mod tidy` behaves as if all the build constraints are in effect, _with the exception of `ignore`_.
 [This is documented in the go website](https://go.dev/ref/mod#go-mod-tidy).

 This is fixed by using a different build constraint, like `ruleguard` or `rules`.